My blog posts likely contain affiliate links, including for the Amazon Associates program.

-This company made waves with their gorgeous carry-on luggage endorsed by all the coolest folks on Instagram.
+This company made waves with its gorgeous carry-on luggage endorsed by all the coolest folks on Instagram.
 Everyone wanted one – heck, I really wanted one!
-But I also didn’t want to spend $200+ for a suitcase, and recent news hasn’t made the company look good either.
+But I also didn’t want to spend $200+ for a suitcase, and past news hasn’t made the company look good either.
 That’s why I started shopping for Away Travel alternatives almost immediately after deciding to invest in new luggage.

 I’ve pulled together a list of the best alternatives to Away luggage I’ve found, keeping in mind a few factors: